 Pathways to Resilience Facilitator Training

-To equip ALL children and their communities with tools that build resilience to improve emotional well-being
+Equipping children and their communities with tools for resilience & emotional wellbeing.

 Why is this needed?